andvirep/public_gitignore/Readme.md

-# Repo for copypasta .gitignore in projects
+# Repo for copypasta .gitignore to projects

 copy and paste command in terminal